 Consultation with the Attending Veterinarian (AV) or their designee is required during the planning phase of the study for PIs using USDA-covered species involving procedures that have the potential for pain and/or distress (category D or E procedures).
-The AV and the Institutional Animal Care and Use Committee (IACUC) are available for consultation with PIs to discuss any concerns during preparation of the protocol, design of the study and protocol review.
+The AV and the Institutional Animal Care and Use Committee (IACUC) Office staff are available for consultation with PIs to discuss any concerns during preparation of the protocol, design of the study and protocol review.
+All protocol submissions undergo a prereview that includes an assessment for completeness, inaccuracies, and confirmation of content prior to being assigned to an IACUC reviewer and/or meeting agenda.
 A protocol preparatory meeting with the AV and IACUC Office staff is encouraged for new animal models and pilot studies for all species.

-Upon submission of protocols and amendments to the IACUC and prior to distributing the submission to the committee members, the Institutional Animal Care and Use Committee (IACUC) Office conducts a pre-review in consultation with veterinary pre- and primary reviewers.
+Upon receipt of submission of protocols and amendments to the IACUC and prior to distributing the submission to the committee members, the Institutional Animal Care and Use Committee (IACUC) Office conducts a prereview in consultation with veterinary pre- and primary reviewers.
 This feedback is presented to the PI to allow changes to be made to the protocol prior to full committee review and facilitate a more efficient approval of the submission.
+Revisions received after the set deadline are assigned to the next full committee meeting agenda.